Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 {% endtab %}
 {% tab title="iOS (AEP 3.x)" %}

-This API no longer exists in `Campaign`.
+This API no longer exists in the`Campaign Standard` extension.
 Instead, the extension should be registered by calling the `registerExtensions` API in the MobileCore.
 Please see the updated SDK initialization steps at the [migrate to Swift tutorial](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift).

 {% endtab %}